rhAIMcham/Managing-Stress-and-Burnout/README.md

   rate your stress - what is stress - rate your stress

-  Stress depression burnout table - what is burnout - symptoms of burnout - Stress, depression or burnout?
+  Stress depression burnout table - what is burnout - symptoms of burnout - Stress, depression or burnout?\

+  Priorities graph - Social connetions - re-evaluation - activity